Is. 58:1 Cry aloud, spare not, lift up thy voice like a trumpet, and shew my people their transgression, and the house of Jacob their sins.

 Taken in context with verse one, this seems to be describing a people that have the outward signs of worship, but there is no heart or real commitment behind the actions.
 It’s like people who go to church regularly, but there is nothing in their life that reflects a true relationship with the LORD.
 They are going through the motions, the ritual—doing what is socially expected.

 It’s interesting that note is made that the people are making a daily effort to maintain their image.
 It’s amazing to what effort people will go to maintain an image rather than just submitting to the LORD with their heart.
-They don’t realize that to submit to Him and let Him work through you is so much easier and more rewarding.
+They don’t realize that to submit to Him and let Him work through you is so much more rewarding.

 Is.
 58:3 Wherefore have we fasted, say they, and thou seest not? wherefore have we afflicted our soul, and thou takest no knowledge?
 Behold, in the day of your fast ye find pleasure, and exact all your labours.